I work with them every day; so I know how awesome Precision Nutrition’s coaches really are.

 Later, with a friend, she started a successful bath and body products company.
 It was fun, creatively rewarding, and exciting, but eventually they had to choose: expand the business or let it go, and with their kids still needing a lot of their attention, the two of them decided to sell.

-All the while, Denise continued to offer personal training occasionally on the side.
-But with her son finally launched in college, she decided it was time to get a “real job” again.
+All the while, Denise continued to offer personal training on the side.
+When her son finally launched in college, she decided it was time to get a “real job” again.

 She wound up as a national accounts manager, doing trainings via webinars for a large company that served the medical fitness industry.

 The work was broadly connected with health care.
-It used what she calls her “OCD-level” organizational abilities, and as a training position, it also allowed her to use her impressive people skills.
+And, as a training position, it also allowed her to use her impressive people skills.

 Yet – as she slowly, and painfully, came to recognize – her greatest professional joy came not from her “real job”, but from teaching her weekly fitness class.
 In other words, from her “hobby.”
 And however much she might have liked to pretend otherwise, Denise felt stifled in her work.
 She wasn’t living her truth.